Allergen Information: Contains dairy (you can replace with soy or coconut yogurt if necessary).

 In this particular smoothie, I used Numi’s brand Jasmine Green tea, but any variety would work.
 The easiest thing to do is make the tea the night before and put the cup in the fridge so it’s easy as pie (oh no, now I’m thinking about pie….).

-This has been my go-to recipe for about a year….I’ve had lots of trial runs, tweaking it how I like it….Really, I have such a hard job 😉 But now, it’s time to share the love.
+This has been my go-to recipe for a few years now….I’ve had lots of trial runs, tweaking it how I like it….Really, I have such a hard job 😉 But now, it’s time to share the love.
 Pancake party anyone?

-The Banana-Buckwheat base recipe (without the blueberries) is great on its own, with the blueberries, or with another fruit of your choice (what about chopped fresh strawberries?!).
+The Banana pancake base recipe (without the blueberries) is great on its own, with the blueberries, or with another fruit of your choice (what about chopped fresh strawberries?!).

 Feel free to use what you have on hand, even some Enjoy Life Chocolate chips if you like!
 Anything will work here, even just the bananas.
 Sometimes I love to make them plain and add some walnuts on top, drizzled with warm maple syrup.